mattheworiordan/ably-cli/docs/Product-Requirements.md

 - `$ ably rooms list` -> list chat rooms using the channel enumeration API, filtering out those that are not chat
 - `$ ably rooms messages` send -> send a chat message.
 Support --count and --delay arguments to send multiple messages, with interpolation for `{{.Count}}` and `{{.Timestamp}}` in the message argument.
 - `$ ably rooms messages` subscribe -> subscribe to chat messages
-- `$ ably rooms messages` get -> get historical messages
+- `$ ably rooms messages` get` -> get historical messages
+- `$ ably rooms messages get` -> get historical messages
+- `$ ably rooms occupancy get` -> returns the current occupancy on a room
-- `$ ably rooms occupancy` -> returns the occupany on a channel, with a --live option to subscribe to occupancy ongoing using the meta occupancy channel
+- `$ ably rooms occupancy subscribe` -> subscribes to ongoing occupancy changes using the meta occupancy channel
 - `$ ably rooms presence subscribe` -> show the complete list of members present, then show events of who is entering or leaving, until the script is terminated.
 - `$ ably rooms presence enter` -> enter a room and remain present until the script is terminated.
-Show who is entering and leaving whilst present,
+Show who is entering and leaving whilst present.
 - `$ ably rooms reactions subscribe` -> subscribe to room reactions
 - `$ ably rooms reactions send` -> send a room reaction
 - `$ ably rooms typing subscribe` -> subscribe to typing indicators and show who is typing and stops typing in realtime